jagerber48/sciform/docs/source/usage.rst

 For example, there is no code in the :ref:`FSML <fsml>` for configuring the ``pdg_sig_figs`` option.
-If the user wishes to configure these options, but also use the :ref:`FSML <fsml>`, then they must do so by modifying the global default settings.
+If the user wishes to configure these options, but also use the :ref:`FSML <fsml>`, then they must do so by modifying the global options.

 .. _output_conversion: